 Consider, however, that lightweight hoses are not supposed to last as long as the heavy duty, rubber and reinforced vinyl hoses.
 The use of varied lightweight materials often don’t hold up to extreme temperatures, or long term use as well- although recent ratings show that there are many on the market that are approaching the more expensive, heavier alternatives in comparison to overall life expectancy of the product.

-Even with the variety of choices I provided, only one really stood out to me that I considered acceptable for my needs: Water Right 400 Series Slim & Light Hose provides the durability, weather resistance, and bang for your buck that I’m looking for.
-Plus it’s colorful, and seriously slim and lightweight.
-I also really like the fact that there are so many choices in size, length, and diameter in order to get the right hose for the job I’m thinking of.
+Even with the variety of choices I provided, only one really stood out to me that I considered acceptable for my needs: Eley Polyurethane Hose provides the durability, weather resistance, ligth weight and bang for your buck that I’m looking for.
+I also really like the fact that there are so many choices in length in order to get the right hose for whicever job you need.